DndrGunnr/ECN_AUVE_labs_1_2/lab1/README.md

 - openstreetmap

 ## Deadline
-The deadline for this lab submission is the *4th of December (11:59 pm)* on Hippocampus website Upload the following completed files:
+The deadline for this lab submission is the *TBD* on Hippocampus website Upload the following completed files:

 - lab1.ipynb